d9pouces/DebTools/README.md

       * gcc-4.7-base (= 4.7.2-5)
       * libc6 (>= 2.2.5)

-Ok, nothing new from the standard `dpkg -I libgcc1_4.7.2-5_amd64.deb` command.
-You can provide a package name or a .deb filename:
+Ok, nothing new from the standard `dpkg -I libgcc1_4.7.2-5_amd64.deb` command, but you can provide either a package name or a .deb filename:

     $ deb-dep-tree libgcc1
     Réception de : 1 Téléchargement de libgcc1 1:4.7.2-5 [43,1 kB]